Estimates of Beta_0 and Beta_1:

 See rationale slide.

-When we want to test whether the exogenous variable has an influence on the endogenous variable or if the influence is larger/smaller than some value.
+We can test whether the predictor has any influence on the response (or if the influence is larger/smaller than some value).

 The construction of the hypothesis test is the same for \beta_0.